howion/notes/notes/logic/00-preliminaries.md

 # Logic

+Superficial knowledge of computational complexity theory is assumed.
+You should be familiar with concepts such as PTIME, EXPSPACE etc.

-Basic (at least naive) set theory and simple combinatorics knowledge is assumed.
-Other than that, notes should be mostly self-sufficent.
+Other than that, notes should be mostly self-sufficent for someone with the knowledge of at least basic set theory and simple combinatorics.

 Due to nature of these notes we will mostly work in second-order logic.

+> **TODO.** Add appendix for these prerequisites to superficially define them, or redirect to my or to online other resources.

 ## Resources